tylerporter30/TriviaApp/README.md

 # TRIVIA APP

 ## Project Description
-This is an app of trivia questions for users to test their knowledge of various subject matters.
+This is an app of trivia questions for users to test their knowledge of various subject matter.
 The user is prompted to answer questions and once they have made their selection, their answer will either turn red or green depending on if their answer was correct.

 ## Technologies Used
 * Android SDK (7.1.2)